davidgascon/auto-texter/README.md

 pandas

-Script will do the follow
+Script will do the following
 -Run imports
 -Import data from 'data.xlsx' twice (one as a proof) -Lets you enter the message (type {name} where you want their first name to appear.
 You can only do this once per message.)